 Also please consider helping those in need by making a donation to Move For Hunger

 Yes.
+Movers are an essential service.
 Despite shutdowns among businesses and shelter-in-place orders in many states, many people still need to move.
-In many cases, moving isn’t an option and can’t be postponed: your lease may be ending, you’re already in the middle of a move, you’re starting a new job, or you’re closing on a new home.
+In many cases, moving isn’t an option and can’t be postponed: your lease may be ending, you’re already in the middle of a move, you’re starting a new job, or you’re selling your home or closing on a new home.

 While some moving companies have seen a temporary reduction in moving requests, others have seen an uptick in service, depending on the area.

 Moving companies are also still operating and hard at work in every state.
-In most states, movers are considered an “essential service” and allowed to continue to operate provided everyone follows social distancing guidelines.
-No state has currently barred moving companies from shutting down, even in areas under the strictest guidelines like New York City where vehicles with commercial plates can still move freely.
+In all states we could find, movers and moving companies are considered an “essential service” and allowed to continue to operate provided everyone follows social distancing guidelines.
+No state has currently barred moving companies from operating, even in areas under the strictest guidelines like New York City where vehicles with commercial plates can still move freely.
+Other heavily impacted cities like San Francisco and Seattle also allow moving companies to operate and for moves to take place.
+Moving companies are essential services in California, New York, Michigan, and every other state at this time.
+This also means that you can move out of state during the pandemic.

 At the federal level, shipping businesses are also considered essential.